Sule Pagoda – A Factor to Perfect Exploration in Yangon City

 Legendarily, the pagoda was built in the lifetime of the Gautama Buddha, about 2500 years ago.
 In the past, the pagoda was much smaller.
 After renovated and enlarged several times by later Kings, especially when it was renovated halfway the 15th century, the Sule Pagoda reached the current height.

 » Is Sule Pagoda Important to Yangon?

-The Sule Pagoda is located in the center of downtown Yangon and becomes a part of the city’s economic, public life and Yangon travel.
+The Sule Pagoda is located in the center of downtown Yangon and becomes a part of the city’s economic, public life and Yangon Tours.
 During the 1988 and 2007 protests, it functioned as a meeting point for anti-government and pro-democracy protesters.

 » Sule Pagoda Was Named after the Sule Nat